Readers Question: Why Does Inflation Make it Easier for Governments to pay back debt?

 The investors who buy the bonds will make a profit.
 The bond yield (2%) is above the inflation rate.
 They get back their bonds plus the interest.

 However, suppose, unexpectedly there was inflation of 10%.
-This reduce the value of money.
+This reduces the value of money.
 As prices go up because of inflation, £1,000 would buy a lower quantity of goods and services.

 Because of inflation, the government would get more tax revenue as wages and prices increase (e.g. if prices go up 10%, the governments VAT receipts will increase 10%), (if incomes increase 10%, income tax receipts will, roughly, increase 10%.
 Therefore, inflation helps government automatically get more tax revenue.